 My Personal Biography

 Dale is a retired Navy “nuke” submarine Officer.
 He holds a Master’s Degree in Information Technology Management (ITM) from the Naval Postgraduate School.
-He served as the director of Client-Server, Web, and Application Development for the Naval Postgraduate School for six years and had a varied teaching career: from teaching Electrical Engineering at the Navy Nuclear Power School to teaching graduate-level classes in databases, decision support systems, networking, and systems analysis & design for the Department of Defense for 15 years.
+He served as the director of Client-Server, Web, and Application Development for the Naval Postgraduate School for six years and had a varied teaching career: from teaching Electrical Engineering at the Navy Nuclear Power School to teaching graduate classes in databases, decision support systems, networking, and systems analysis & design for the Department of Defense for 15 years.

-He is a Microsoft Certified Systems Engineer (MCSE) and a Microsoft Certified Database Administrator (MCDBA).
-He is also a Certified Novell Administrator (CNA).
+He is a Microsoft Certified Systems Engineer (MCSE), a Microsoft Certified Database Administrator (MCDBA), and a Certified Novell Administrator (CNA).

 After completing his Bachelors of Arts in Physics, Math, and German in 1982 at the University of Colorado, Dale entered the Navy Nuclear Power program.
 He was commissioned as an Ensign in the United States Navy and commenced the nuclear power training pipeline.
 He reported to Nuclear Power School in Orlando, Florida, for six months, followed by six months at Nuclear Power Training Unit in Idaho Falls, Idaho.
 There, he received both academic training and practical, hands-on training to run a nuclear reactor.
 He qualified as Engineering Officer of the Watch on the USS ENTERPRISE’s A1W prototype reactor in Idaho Falls.

 His follow-on school was at Submarine Officer Basic School in Groton, Connecticut, where he studied submarine warfare tactics.
 He was transferred to his first submarine, the USS STONEWALL JACKSON (SSBN-634G), in March 1984 in Charleston, South Carolina.
 There he was assigned the duties of Chemistry/Radiological Controls, Reactor Controls, and Communications Officer.